-Check-In and Conference Judging (Kitten and Cat): Thursday, July 28, 10 a.m., Under the Pavilion Check-In: Monday, July 25, 5 to 8 p.m.
-Conference Judging (Animal Science classes): Tuesday, July 26, 9 a.m., Ag Exhibit Hall
+Check-In and Conference Judging (Kitten and Cat): Thursday, July 27, 10 a.m., Under the Pavilion

+Conference Judging (Animal Science classes): Tuesday, July 25, 9 a.m., Ag Exhibit Hall

 - 1. Your cat is required to have a Distemper shot and a Rabies shot.
 Both may be obtained from your vet.
 Bring proof of shots given. - 2.
 ALL EXHIBITORS must complete the QAEC training prior to the show at http://web.extension.illinois.edu/qaec. - 3.
 Cats must be on a leash or in a carrying crate of some type. - 4.
 Cats will remain at the show only during their show period. - 5.
 No cat is to be brought to the show if it will cause the animal undue stress. - 6.
 Cats with nursing kittens should not be exhibited. - 7.
 Proof of shots will be checked starting at 9:45 a.m. - 8.
 Members may enter in any or all the classes listed below.